 A boring story can come to life or become comical with the use of a hyperbole.
-Some examples of hyperboles include:
+Some commonly used examples of hyperbole include:

-A great example of hyperbole in literature comes from Paul Bunyan’s opening remarks in the American folktale Babe, the Blue Ox:
+A great example of hyperbole in literature comes from Paul Bunyan’s opening remarks in the American folktale of Bunyan and Babe the Blue Ox:

 “Well now, one winter it was so cold that all the geese flew backward and all the fish moved south and even the snow turned blue.
 Late at night, it got so frigid that all spoken words froze solid afore they could be heard.
 People had to wait until sunup to find out what folks were talking about the night before.”

-Another example comes from "As I Walked Out One Evening" by W.H.
+Another example comes from the poem "As I Walked Out One Evening" by W.H.
 Auden:

 "I'll love you, dear, I'll love you till China and Africa meet,